 - Block time – Ethereum takes 14 seconds to create a new block in the chain, versus 10 minutes for Bitcoin.
 Shorter block times mean faster transactions.

 - Purpose – Bitcoin wants to disrupt the centralized monetary system and establish itself as an alternative currency.
 Ethereum aims to grow its decentralized application platform and smart contracts.

 Bitcoin and Ethereum are the world’s number one and number two most popular cryptocurrencies.
 As an investment, their prices seem to rise and fall together as if they’re joined at the hip.
 That’s where the similarities end.

 Ethereum has a much broader objective, built to operate as a decentralized network that powers applications and smart contracts.
 Bitcoin’s main objective is to establish itself as an alternative (and decentralized) currency.

 Both have been strong investments for the past five years and can be purchased on the new Wealthsimple Crypto platform.
-Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Crypto account!
-Sign-up today to take advantage of this exclusive offer.
+Promo: Get a $25 cash bonus when you open and fund a new Wealthsimple Crypto account with at least $150.
+Sign-up today to take advantage of this exclusive offer!